 One minute you’re thinking about the chores you need to do; the next, you’re being told by a sheriff to collect your things and get out of the house due to an injunction for protection against domestic violence (restraining order) made against you.
 In this blog post, a Volusia criminal defense attorney will explain how you can respond to a restraining order.

 You’re surprised, you’re frustrated, and you’re hurt; but now is not the time to let those feelings go to your head.
 Once an officer serves you a restraining order, you must follow it.
 It doesn’t matter if you’re innocent, it doesn’t matter if you disagree with the order; you must follow it.
 If you break the restraining order, you could face criminal penalties for violating a legal document.

 Therefore, get your things and immediately follow the rules of the order.

 Although a served restraining order immediately takes effect, you will have a chance to fight for your side of the story.
 Your “return hearing” is generally scheduled within two weeks of your initial service date, and a court’s goal for a return hearing is to determine if your domestic violence injunction should stay active or be thrown out.

 That means you have about two weeks to prepare a defense against your restraining order.

 Restraining orders are complicated matters, which is why fighting a restraining order on your own isn’t a good idea.
 An experienced criminal defense attorney will help you make your case at the return hearing, giving you a shot at defeating the order and returning everything to normal.

-If you need representation for your restraining order return hearing, call (386) 693-1637 now for a free consultation!
+If you need representation for your restraining order return hearing, call (386) 693-1637 now for an immediate consultation!